Cohort Year: 2017

-I'm interested primarily in language processing, cognitive science, and the phonology-morphology interface, though I do tend to dabble.
-Recent work has included a paper on how elements of sign language prosody correlate with the gender and age of the signer; my most current research involves the perception of vowels in accented speech.
+I'm interested primarily in phonology, phonetics, and cognitive science, though I do tend to dabble.
+Recent work has delved into cross-linguistic variation in sign language prosody and experimental work on the perception of vowel shifts; my current dissertation research involves acoustic cues of gender in speech and how they interact with other social factors such as sexuality.
 I received my B.A. with honors from Swarthmore College, where I worked on reduplication in the Munda language family and the verbal morphology of Navajo.
-Other academic and non-academic interests include machine learning, constructed languages, and scuba diving (which doesn't lend itself to linguistic research; fish aren't the best conversationalists).
+Other academic and non-academic interests include machine learning, constructed languages, scuba diving and underwater photography, and spoiling my cat absolutely rotten.